4GeeksAcademy/python-beginner-programming-exercises/exercises/03-Print-Variables-In-The-Console/README.md

 # `03` Print the Variables in the console

-You can also use the **print** function to print variables in the console, it's a great way to know their content, like this:
+You can also use the **print** function to print variables in the console.
+It's a great way to check their current value, like this:
 ```py
 my_super_variable = 'hello'
 print(my_super_variable)